blankenberg/anvio.org/help/7/programs/anvi-compute-gene-cluster-homogeneity/index.md

 You also have the option to calculate this information about only specific gene clusters, either by providing a gene cluster ID, list of gene cluster IDs, <span class="artifact-n">[collection](/help/7/artifacts/collection)</span> or <span class="artifact-n">[bin](/help/7/artifacts/bin)</span>.

-To save on runtime, you can also enable `--quick-homogeneity`, which will not check for horizontal geometric homogenity (i.e. it will not look at alignments within a single gene).
+To save on runtime, you can also enable `--quick-homogeneity`, which will not check for horizontal geometric homogeneity (i.e. it will not look at alignments within a single gene).
 This will be less accurate for detailed analyses, but it will run faster.

 Here is an example run that uses this flag and only looks at a specific collection: